 Plans and Priorities

 The Netherlands has formally joined Mission Innovation in September 2016.
-The Netherlands is convinced that research, development and demonstration of clean energy technologies will help achieve the long-term goal of a sustainable low-carbon energy system.
+The Netherlands is convinced that research, development and demonstration of clean energy technologies, in addition to the necessary market creation (by right legislation and rules, price incentives etc.), will help achieve the long-term goal of a sustainable low-carbon energy system.

 With a view to joining Mission Innovation, the Netherlands reaffirms its commitment to stepping up its efforts on clean energy research and development by 2020.
 In the 2013 Energy Agreement for Sustainable Growth, concluded with major stakeholders from the private sector, research organisations, local governments and NGOs, the Dutch government committed to an ambitious level of public investment on clean energy RD&D, most notably in the demonstration phase of clean energy technologies, giving a strong boost to investments in this field.
 The Netherlands therefore proposes taking the fiscal years from 2013 to 2015 as its baseline.
 The following ambitions of the National Energy Agreement for Sustainable Growth form the core of the Dutch government’s public funding commitments up to 2020: